Worried About Holiday Weight Gain? Please Read This

 1. Eat.
 The.
 Cheese.

 Stuck in a mental tug-of-war between the cheese board and crudité?
 Go for what you actually want (ahem, the baked brie).
 “It’s easy to get caught up in making the ‘right’ food or drink choices, especially when surrounded by the treats you wouldn’t normally have,” says Angela Goscilo, a registered dietitian and WW’s Nutrition Manager.
 “But one meal will not make or break your journey.
-Allowing yourself to savor your favorites, without restriction or deprivation, will actually allow you to be more successful.”
+Allowing yourself to savor your favourites, without restriction or deprivation, will actually allow you to be more successful.”

 That’s because swearing off the foods we love almost always backfires.
 In fact, research shows it can lead to cravings and overeating.
 So instead of avoiding eye contact with your grandma’s kiffles or your aunt’s famous boozy punch, go in with a plan.
 Think of what you’re most excited to eat or drink at your holiday gathering, then consider how much you want to have or how many Points® you’ll put toward it.